Creating an Alpha World City

 According to StatsCan, the Greater Montreal Area will have a combined population of 5.275 million people, with more than two million living on the island alone.

-Just a reminder, this is the projected population by 2030, little more than eighteen years from now.
+Just a reminder, this is the projected population by 2030, less than seventeen years from now.
+How large will we be in twenty-five years?
+Or fifty?

-By that time Montreal may be renown the world-over as an Alpha World City – a city of international economic, cultural and political significance.
-We are on the right path towards achieving this goal, though it is largely as a result of decisions made long-ago.
-Too little is being done today to assure this is our future, and thus, if we’re to guarantee ourselves a global role for the bulk of the 21st century, I’d like to suggest we begin putting into place the laws and administrative structures necessary to propel massive growth.
+Montreal has all the potential, the human capital, the cultural and intellectual capital necessary to become an Alpha World City – a city of international economic, cultural and political significance.
+Broadly speaking I believe we are on the right path towards achieving this goal, though it is largely as a result of decisions made long-ago and becoming poorly understood today.
+Too little is being done today to insure our future, and thus, if we’re to guarantee ourselves a global role for the bulk of the 21st century, I’d like to suggest we begin putting into place the laws and administrative structures necessary to propel massive growth.

 You see this map?
 It’s not really what the Montréal Métro map looks like, and it’s not even entirely based on STM plans and predictions.
 Rather, it’s based on the idea that the entirety of the metropolitan region should be connected via a common high-capacity public transit system, as one might see in any Alpha World City.
 We have an excellent public transit system by any set of standards, but its not growing fast enough.
 We’re above and beyond most North American cities, but are falling behind internationally.
 The stigmas attached to public transit need to be eliminated, and the system needs to be expanded to levels comparable with Tokyo or Paris.
 Granted we don’t have their population, but major growth can only be obtained if key pieces of infrastructure are already in place.